RaekwonIII/python_devops_tools/README.md

-# azure-utils
+# utils
-Small repository with a few utilities to interact with Azure services
+Small repository with a few classes to interact with Azure services and other small utils